MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-change-the-annual-amount-on-service-contracts-or-contract-quotes.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# Change the Annual Amount on Service Contracts or Contract Quotes
+# <a name="change-the-annual-amount-on-service-contracts-or-contract-quotes"></a>Change the Annual Amount on Service Contracts or Contract Quotes
 You can change the annual amount of the service contract or contract quote to correct the amount that will be invoiced annually.

-## To change the annual amount of the service contract or contract quote
+## <a name="to-change-the-annual-amount-of-the-service-contract-or-contract-quote"></a>To change the annual amount of the service contract or contract quote

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contracts** or **Service Contract Quotes**,and then choose the related link.
 2. Choose the contract or contract quote.